997volt/stm32_bluepill_blinky/README.md

 # stm32_bluepill_blinky

-Microcontroller "Hello world" of blinking LED in STM32CubeIDE.
+Microcontroller Hello world of blinking LED in STM32CubeIDE.

-Created for STM32Duino "Blue Pill" HW-267 based on STM32F103CBT6 MCU.
+Created for STM32 "Blue Pill" HW-267 based on STM32F103CBT6 MCU.

 ### To run/modify this project locally: